Facebook

 So, what qualifies as “quality CPR”?
 The common denominator is training, of course.
 But even among people who are trained in CPR, different behaviors impact the relative benefits of intervention and the chances that a victim will survive.

-Ratio of compressions to breaths:
+The ratio of compressions to breaths:

 Depth of compressions and releases: